Ancestral Instrument Method for Causal Inference without Complete Knowledge: Introduction

 \section{Introduction}

-Inferring the total causal effect of a treatment (\aka exposure, intervention or action) on an outcome of interest is a central problem in scientific discovery and it is essential for decision making in many areas such as epidemiology~\cite{martinussen2019instrumental,robins2000marginal} and economics~\cite{card1993using,verbeek2008guide,imbens2015causal}.
-With observational data, a major hurdle causal effect estimation is the bias caused by confounders.
+Inferring the total causal effect of a treatment (\aka exposure, intervention or action) on an outcome of interest is a central problem in scientific discovery and it is essential for decision making in many areas such as epidemiology~\cite{martinussen2019instrumental} and economics~\cite{card1993using,verbeek2008guide,imbens2015causal}.
+With observational data, a major hurdle to causal effect estimation is the bias caused by confounders.
 Therefore the unconfoundedness assumption is commonly made by causal inference methods~\cite{imbens2015causal}.

-When there are latent or unobserved confounders, the unconfoundedness assumption becomes questionable.
-In this case, the instrumental variable (IV) approach~\cite{card1993using,martens2006instrumental} is considered a powerful way for achieving unbiased causal effect estimation.
-The IV approach leverages an IV (denoted as $S$), a variable known to be a cause of the treatment $W$, controlling its assignment, to deal with unobserved confounding.
+When there are latent or unobserved confounders, the unconfoundedness assumption becomes unreliable.
+In this case, the instrumental variable (IV) approach~\cite{card1993using,martens2006instrumental} is considered a powerful way to achieve unbiased causal effect estimation.
+The IV approach leverages an IV (denoted as $S$), a variable known to be a cause of the treatment $W$, controlling treatment assignment, to deal with unobserved confounding.
 Given a valid IV, an unbiased estimate of the total causal effect of $W$ on outcome $Y$ can be obtained based on the estimated causal effect of $S$ on $W$ and the estimated causal effect of $S$ on $Y$.

-The requirements for a standard IV is too strong and it is impossible to find an IV in many applications.
-For a variable $S$ to be a valid IV, it must be a cause of $W$ and satisfy the \emph{exclusion restriction} (\ie the causal effect of $S$ on $Y$ must be only through $W$) and be \emph{exogenous} (\ie $S$ does not share common causes with $Y$)~\cite{martens2006instrumental,imbens2014instrumental}.
+The requirements for a standard IV are very strong and it is impossible to find a standard IV in many applications.
+For a variable $S$ to be a valid standard IV, it must be a cause of $W$ and satisfy the \emph{exclusion restriction} (\ie the causal effect of $S$ on $Y$ must be only through $W$) and be \emph{exogenous} (\ie $S$ does not share common causes with $Y$)~\cite{martens2006instrumental,imbens2014instrumental}.
 These conditions are strict and can only be justified by domain knowledge.
-In particular, the exogeneity implies that $S$ must be a factor ``external'' to the system under consideration and it connects to the system only through the treatment $W$, which is hard to validate in practice.
+In particular, the exogeneity implies that $S$ must be a factor ``external'' to the system under consideration and connects to the system only through the treatment $W$, which is impossible to validate in practice.